3D printing isn’t just a technology, it’s a journey.

 It’s not uncommon for a user to have an intense feeling of possibility and opportunity the first time they use a 3D printer.
-That excitement brings millions of people to MakerBot Thingiverse, the world’s largest 3D printing marketplace where users can download and 3D print almost anything.
+That excitement brings millions of people to MakerBot Thingiverse, the world’s largest 3D printing community and file library where users can download and 3D print almost anything.
 This feeling can last for weeks and carries many users through some of the early challenges of learning how to use a 3D printer.

 The Setback Stage

 This is where some users feel as though they have hit a creativity or skillset wall.
 Many might be looking to create their first 3D model (after a few weeks of printing exclusively from Thingiverse), but are struggling to learn necessary CAD skills.
 Or perhaps a user has the CAD skills, but lacks the design thinking to address a real world problem or develop a usable product.
 Or maybe a user has all of these skills, but the quality of their 3D printer isn’t living up to their expectations.